hisekaldma/Polyhymnia/README.md

 Polyhymnia
 ==========

-Polyhymnia is a programming language for generative, interactive music.
+Polyhymnia is a programming language for composing generative, interactive music.
 It lets you write rules that evaluate to sequences and patterns of notes, chords and drums.

 **Polyhymnia is still in the design stage.
 Some things will change.
 Some things won’t.**